apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/04_DQL_Entities_in_Practice/index.md

 ---

 ### Step 2: Add additional context information regarding these applications
 As you can see, that simple query is giving us the list of potentially affected processes by a known vulnerability.
-With this we can start adding context information, for example which is the host the application is running on.
+With this we can start adding contextual information, such as which hosts the applicaiton processes are running on.

 #### Update the query to add information about the underlying host.

 ![Added host](../../assets/images/NET3_5_wHost.png)

-(**Hint**: You can use the **belongs_to** field that provides the underlying host information.
+(**Hint**: You can use the **belongs_to** entity relationship field that provides the underlying host information.
 In order to display the ID, you will need to process the contents of this field.
 Check out [String functions](https://www.dynatrace.com/support/help/platform/grail/dynatrace-query-language/functions#dql-string-functions), in this case **toString** and **substring**)

 <H4><details>
 <summary>Click to Expand Solution</summary>